-We will not keep and use your personal data in a form which
+We will not process your personal data in a form which enables

-enables you to be personally identified for any longer than is
+you to be personally identified for any longer than is necessary in

-necessary in order to fulfil the purpose for which it was
+order to fulfil the purpose for which it was originally collected

 If you have consented to receiving marketing communications from us, we may continue to use your personal data for this purpose until you withdraw your consent or otherwise for as long as we reasonably consider your consent remains valid and effective.